Parishes and towns

 Nature Recovery Plans

-As part of the Building the Links for Rockingham Forest we are working with parish and town councils who are interested in developing projects and volunteering opportunities for nature recovery and climate resilience.
+As part of the Building the Links for Rockingham Forest we worked with those parish and town councils in the northern part of the forest area who were interested in developing projects and volunteering opportunities for nature recovery and climate resilience.

 Some communities are formalising this work by creating a "Parish Nature Recovery Plan", an idea that has been used by other groups across the country.
-You can read more about what this entails and the support that we can provide on this page of the website.
+You can read more about what this entails and the support that we provided on this page of the website.

 Support for your local campaign